 Browsing first, filtering on demand

 Type filter tabs at the top make category browsing the primary interaction.
 Secondary filters move behind an on-demand button.
-A page that actually helps you find things.

 One template, three views